 Promoting human rights worldwide is generally part of the UK’s foreign policy.
 We believe that everyone everywhere should enjoy equal rights and protections under the law.
 We believe that human rights are the essential foundation for a fairer, more secure and more prosperous world.
 Standing up for human rights is not only the right thing to do, but the smart thing to do.
 In our work, we promote respect for human rights in various ways, from quiet diplomacy and private discussions to leading and supporting international public campaigns with our international partners.
 With regard to media freedom and in particular the internet, we are campaigning very much this year for media freedom worldwide.
 The hon.
 Lady will be aware that we have also increased our support to the BBC World Service and our overall coverage across Africa in a variety of languages.

 On the political and human rights situation in Togo, and UK Government action, I will start by recapping the political situation as we see it.
-President Faure Gnassingbe has been in power in Togo since 2005 following the death of his father, who had held the post for 37 years.
-The current president was elected for a third term in 2015, having set aside the term limits set out in the 1992 constitution.
+President Faure Gnassingbè has been in power in Togo since 2005 following the death of his father, who had held the post for 37 years.
+The current President was elected for a third term in 2015, having set aside the term limits set out in the 1992 constitution.
 Togo is now the only country in the Economic Community of West African States that does not currently have presidential term limits.
 There have been increasing demands in recent years for that to change.
 A referendum on the issue was planned for September 2017 but did not go ahead.

 Since late 2017 Togolese opposition parties have joined together to form a 14-party coalition, and have begun to stage protests in Lomé and across the country, to demand electoral reform.
 These protests are ongoing.
 Unfortunately, as the hon.
-Lady said, violence has been associated with the protests, mainly in the north of the country, perpetrated by both security forces and protestors.
+Lady said, violence has been associated with the protests, mainly in the north of the country, perpetrated both by security forces and by protestors.
 At least 12 people, including some members of the security forces, have been reported as killed since August 2017.

 Reports are difficult for us to corroborate because, as the hon.
 Lady notes, we do not have a permanent diplomatic presence in Togo, and media reporting is often contradictory or biased.
 Nevertheless, our non-resident high commissioner, who is based in Ghana, continues to monitor the situation in Togo.
 In the last 18 months, he has visited Lomé twice and he keeps in touch with partners and multilateral institutions.